-4.16 Transfers / Leavers
+4.16 Leavers

-If a student has to transfer to another school, enquiries should be directed to the Administration Office / Enrolments.
-A student who is transferring or leaving must provide a letter or email from his parents/carers before commencing the Leaver's Procedure.
+Students who are leaving must provide a letter or email from his parents/carers before commencing the Leaver's Procedure and also needs to notify the Deputy Principal and Year Advisors of his grade.
+The leavers form can be collected from the office.
 All books and property of the school need to be returned at this time.
 All outstanding fees must be paid prior to a student leaving or transferring to another school.